CupPhom/hello-world/README.md

 # hello-world
 Start my new challenge in 2019 as a coder

-Learning by doing is the best way to gain experiences and knowledges.
+Learning by doing is the best way to gain experience and knowledge.

 Repetition is the way that will make yourself good at it.